Design and internals¶

 Our API doesn’t quite give that guarantee, but actually a better one.
 In trio:

 - Sync functions can’t create nurseries, because nurseries require an

-- Any async function can create a nursery and spawn new tasks… but creating a nursery allows task spawning without allowing causality breaking, because the children have to exit before the function is allowed to return.
+- Any async function can create a nursery and start new tasks… but creating a nursery allows task starting but does not permit causality breaking, because the children have to exit before the function is allowed to return.
 So we can preserve causality without having to give up concurrency!

 - The only way to violate causality (which is an important feature, just one that needs to be handled carefully) is to explicitly create a nursery object in one task and then pass it into another task.
 And this provides a very clear and precise signal about where the funny stuff is happening – just watch for the nursery object getting passed around.

 Tools for introspection and debugging are critical to achieving usability and correctness in practice, so they should be first-class considerations in trio.